vessahnjoya/QuackstagramProject/README.md

-# QuackstagramProject
+# QuakstagramProject

-Welcome to Quackstagram, a Cheapo software solutions social Media App.
+Welcome to Quakstagram, a Cheapo software solutions social Media App.

 The core of this app revolves around letting users set up and personalize their profiles.
 Users sign up, log in, and add a personal touch with photos and bios, just like they